16 March 2020

 Should I be vaccinated against COVID-19?

 Yes.
 We strongly recommend that you and eligible members of your household are vaccinated.
-More than 150 million doses of the AstraZeneca, Pfizer and Moderna COVID-19 vaccines have been administered in the UK and 88.3% of those aged 12 or over are fully vaccinated.
+More than 150 million doses of COVID-19 vaccines have been administered in the UK.

 Adults who are immunosuppressed, such as transplant patients, should get three vaccine doses for their primary course of vaccination.
 Once a transplant patient has received all three primary vaccine doses, then subsequent doses of vaccine are called a booster.
 Transplant patients will be offered regular booster vaccine doses.